 Accreditation and designations

-Grand River Hospital (GRH) participates in voluntary accreditation under Accreditation Canada standards.
+GRH participates in voluntary accreditation under Accreditation Canada standards.
 The program is an extensive self-assessment process, which includes a third-party evaluation of our care and services by Accreditation Canada surveyors.
-GRH received Accreditation with Commendation in October 2015.
+GRH received Accreditation with Exemplary standing in October 2021.
 The full report can accessed here.

 GRH’s laboratory services has received a four year Institute for Quality Management in Healthcare and ISO15189 Plus (OLA) certificate (opens as PDF).
 ISO15189 Plus/IQMH (OLA) is a peer group assessment that includes over 550 accreditation requirements which are based on ISO standards.
 This accreditation process supplements lab licensing and is mandatory for all medical laboratories in Ontario.
 The laboratory also participates in hospital accreditation through Accreditation Canada